-Black edged envelopes and notepaper were 'de rigueur' for mourning and when Edward VII died, men wore black armbands.
+Black edged envelopes and notepaper were 'de riqueur' for mourning and when Edward VII died24, men wore black armbands.
 Moreover for a while newspapers were printed on black edged sheets with the vertical inter-column lines emphasized.

 WW1 made for partial relaxation.
-Business and professional men took to morning coats or dark lounge suits; bowlers, and later the Anthony Eden homburgs, succeeded the top hats.
+Business and professional men took to morning coats or dark lounge suits; bowlers, and later the Anthony Eden25 homburgs, succeeded the top hats.
 No heads however were to be seen unhatted or uncapped out of doors.
-Knickerbockers gave way to plus-fours, even for non-golfers, for country-wear.
+Knickerbockers gave way to plus-fours26, even for non-golfers, for country-wear.
 Shoes supplanted boots, other than for cricket and football, and cricket and lawn tennis still required white flannel shirts and trousers.

 Women began to disclose that they at least possessed ankles, but knees remained taboo.
 Clothes varied in shape year by year and corsets were gradually discarded.
-In general it is fair to say that
+In general it is fair to say that hats and frocks became simplified and less larded with elaborate decoration.
+For a

-&lt;sup>22 Christmas 1914 was just a few months after the start of the First World War (WW1).
+22 Christmas 1914 was just a few months after the start of the First World War (WW1).

-&lt;sup>23 Brolley = umbrella!
+23 Brolley = umbrella!

-&lt;sup>24 King Edward VII died in 1910.
+24 King Edward VII died in 1910.

-&lt;sup>25 Antony Eden was a British cabinet minister under Chamberlain who resigned his position to join Churchill's anti-appeasement crusade.
+25 Antony Eden was a British cabinet minister under Chamberlain who resigned his position to join Churchill's anti-appeasement crusade.
 He joined Churchill's war cabinet and briefly held the position of Prime Minister before being forced to resign in consequence of the Suez fiasco.